johnlb/strange/css_syntax_ideas.md

 So, one thing you can do in css is define things in pixels.
 - Probably, 1px = 1 grid space (i.e. 0.005 um for most kits)
 - *Preferrably*, the % notation would be used unless absolutely necessary. % would define a dimension relative to its minimum value.
 Probably should have both though.

+## em notation
+em is a unit that usually means "relative to font-size of the element" We could repurpose this as "relative to the min. dimension of the property"

 ## @ rules